Greg de la Cruz works at NCR Corp's R&D center in the Philippines. He is interested in economic history and current world financial affairs.

 What Are the Best Jobs for Mechanical Engineers?

 Choosing a career path is a complex process.
-When you’re young and had just graduated high school, your perspective may not yet be so wide.
-But don’t fret—because it doesn’t have to be.
+When you’re young and have just graduated high school, your perspective may not yet be so wide.
+But don’t fret—it doesn’t have to be complex.
 You don’t need to have all things figured out for your career early on.
 I’ve known co-workers who’ve decided to do a complete pivot onto an entirely different industry after twenty years or so.

 In mechanical engineering, it can be difficult at first when figuring out which career path you should choose.
 A great advantage is that there are multiple industries you can enter using this major, which is perhaps one of the reasons aspiring students continue taking it.
 But it’s also a little bit of a disadvantage at first because the field is so general and broad that you almost always need to pursue further studies in order to specialize.

 Whether you are a student still scouting for a career path, a worker trying to look for ways to pivot, or simply curious as to what a mechanical engineering degree can mean for someone’s career—here are twelve possible career paths worth some interest.

 - Safety Practitioner

 - MEPF Engineer